sampsyo/home/_drafts/fpgaabstraction.md

 In this thought experiment, the ISA for computational FPGAs is something at a lower level of abstraction than an RTL: netlists or bitstreams, for example.
 Verilog is the more productive, high-level programming model that we expose to humans.

-Even RTL experts probably don’t believe that Verilog is a productive way to do mainstream FPGA development that will propel programmable logic into the mainstream.
+Even RTL experts probably don’t believe that Verilog is a productive way to do mainstream FPGA development.
+It won’t propel programmable logic into the mainstream.
-RTL design may seem friendly and familiar to veteran hardware hackers, but the productivity gap with software languages is unfathomable.
+RTL design may seem friendly and familiar to veteran hardware hackers, but the productivity gap with software languages is immeasurable.

 **Role 2:** *Verilog is a low-level abstraction for FPGA hardware resources.* That is, Verilog is to an FPGA as an ISA is to a CPU.
 It may not be convenient to program in, but it’s a good target for compilers from higher-level languages because it directly describes what goes on in the hardware.
 And it’s the programming language of last resort for when you need to eke out the last few percentage points of performance.

 And indeed, Verilog is the *de facto* ISA for today’s computational FPGAs.
 The major FPGA vendors’ toolchains take Verilog as input, and compilers from higher-level languages emit Verilog as their output.
-[Vendors keep bitstream formats secret][secretbs], so Verilog is in practice as low in the abstraction hierarchy as you can go.
+[Vendors keep bitstream formats secret][secretbs], so Verilog is as low in the abstraction hierarchy as you can go.

 The problem with Verilog as an ISA is that it is too far removed from the hardware.
-The abstraction gap between RTL and FPGA hardware is enormous: it traditionally contains at least synthesis, technology mapping, and place & route, technology mapping---each of which is a complex, slow process.
+The abstraction gap between RTL and FPGA hardware is enormous: it traditionally contains at least synthesis, technology mapping, and place & route---each of which is a complex, slow process.
-As a result, the compile/edit/run cycle for RTL programming on FPGAs takes hours or days and, worse still, it’s unpredictable: the deep stack of toolchain stages can obscure the way that changes in RTL will affect the performance and energy.
+As a result, the compile/edit/run cycle for RTL programming on FPGAs takes hours or days and, worse still, it’s unpredictable: the deep stack of toolchain stages can obscure the way that changes in RTL will affect the design’s performance and energy characteristics.

 A good ISA should directly expose unvarnished truth about the underlying hardware.
 Like an assembly language, it need not be convenient to program in.